tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3a-BIG_PICTURE.md

 At this time, only the content of the first part is certain:

 - The first part will focus on equilibrium.
+- Possible idea for a second part: Mondrian's *Composition with Red, Blue, and Yellow* represents equilibrium between the various gods or religions or both
-- There will be at least one additional part, on high universal morality.
+- At minimum, there will be at least one part on high universal morality.

-At this time I am unsure whether there will be more than these two parts.
+At this time I am unsure whether there will be more than these two-or-three parts.
+Ponder!
+Think!
+Incubate!

 # Ideas